 What Is Static Stretching?

-See, the beauty of static stretches is that we do them, even without noticing.
-When you wake up after a good nap or after a long car ride, you sprawl out and stretch.
-Feels good, right?
-Yeah, those are static stretches.
+The beauty of static stretches is that we do them, even without noticing.
+When you wake up after a good nap or a long car ride, you sprawl out and stretch.
+It feels good, right?
+Well, they are static stretches.

 So how can we define static stretching?
-Simply put, this is when you hold your stretching position for 30-60 seconds.
-Essentially, static stretches elongate a specific muscle group while improving their flexibility and mobility.
+Simply put, it is when you hold your stretching position for a certain amount of time, most commonly 30-60 seconds.
+Essentially, static stretches elongate a specific muscle group which improves their flexibility and mobility.

-Now there has been a lot of controversy surrounding the effectiveness and usefulness of static stretching.
-Some people may argue that static stretches can impede performance in the short term.
-This is despite there being no long-term effect on your overall performance.
+There has been a lot of controversy surrounding the effectiveness and usefulness of static stretching.
+Some research has suggested that static stretches can modestly impede performance in the short term.
+It has also been proven that static stretching results in no decrease in long-term performance.
+For this reason, static stretching is most effective as a post-exercise cool-down routine.

-Stretching of any kind, whether static or dynamic, is not meant for only athletes or gym-goers.
-You need to make a habit of stretching to protect the integrity of your muscles.
-So what are some of the benefits of static stretching exercises?
+Stretching of any kind, whether static or dynamic, is not only for athletes or gym-goers, and you should make a habit of stretching to protect the integrity of your muscles, tendons, ligaments, and fascia.
+So, what are some of the benefits of static stretching exercises?
 We find out in the next section.

 Read More: Beginner Stretches To Level Up Your Stretching Game